karlhedins/mac-ansible/README.md

 ===========

 I use this project to configure my macOS the way I like it.
 That way I can wipe and re-install with less effort.

-See my
+This project was forked from Adam Johnson's [mac-ansible](https://github.com/adamchainz/mac-ansible) repo.
+Here's his original blog post describing his setup:
 [blog post](https://adamj.eu/tech/2019/03/20/how-i-provision-my-macbook-with-ansible/).

 Getting Started